HSF/hsf.github.io/howto-website.md

 Please don't forget adding an event ``until`` in the *front-matter*: this is used for ordering events **and** as the end date for adding the event in the ``Upcoming Events`` sidebar.

+### Adding a newsletter

+[Newsletters](/newsletter.html) are occasional longer articles we publish.
+Each of these lives in `newsletter/_posts`.
+The format is very similar to the other content on the website, follow the front matter of the other files in there.

+You can highlight a newsletter by updating the centre column of the frontpage of the website (see below).

 ## Technical details